mral-cmu/assignment3-handout/README.md

 ### 1.4 Managing multiple multi-axis trajectories (10 points)
-Managing multiple multi-axis trajectories can be challenging, because you need to manage the
+Managing multiple multi-axis trajectories can be challenging, because you need to carefully schedule the trajectories and account for time properly.
 To test your solution, you can run `test/test_multiflatspacetrajmanager.py`.

 ![Position](img/mpos.png)